-VA working to reduce opiate use, but may not meet state deadline for some patients
+VA working to reduce opiate use but may not meet state deadline for some patients

-Doctors at the federal veterans hospital in Augusta will face penalties if they don’t meet a July 1 deadline to wean patients down to a lower levels of prescription opioid medication, the state says.
+Doctors at the federal veterans hospital in Augusta will face penalties if they don’t meet a July 1 deadline to wean patients down to lower levels of prescription opioid medication, the state says.

 But a hospital administrator says that state regulations don’t apply to the federally operated VA Togus Medical Center, and that the hospital has been working for nearly two years to taper its patients down and align with the state’s new rules, which go into effect July 1.